zaaniyoussef/shopChallenge/README.md

 # Collections :
   user and shops

-1.Clone the application git clone https://github.com/zaaniyoussef/shopChallenge.git
+1.Clone the application git clone: https://github.com/zaaniyoussef/shopChallenge.git

 # 2.Build and run the backend app using maven